Estandarte/docker-lamp/README.md

 Usage
 -----

-To create the image `tutum/lamp`, execute the following command on the tutum-docker-lamp folder:
+To create the image `estandarte/lamp`, execute the following command on the estandarte-docker-lamp folder:

-	docker build -t tutum/lamp .
+	docker build -t estandarte/lamp .

 You can now push your new image to the registry:

-	docker push tutum/lamp
+	docker push estandarte/lamp

 Running your LAMP docker image